MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/onboarding-defender-experts-for-hunting.md

 ---
 title: How to subscribe to Microsoft Defender Experts for Hunting ms.reviewer:
-description: If you're new to Microsoft Defender XDR and Defender Experts for Hunting, this is how you subscribe to Defender experts notifications
+description: If you're new to Microsoft Defender XDR and Defender Experts for Hunting, this is how you onboard, receive, and set up Defender experts notifications
 keywords: managed threat hunting service,onboarding to Defender Experts, sample DEN, defender experts notifications, Ask Defender Experts, MTE, Microsoft Threat Experts, EOD, endpoint attack notifications, Microsoft Defender Experts for hunting, managed response. search.product: Windows 10 ms.service: defender-experts